NicoDaoMoney/astroport-core/contracts/tokenomics/xastro_token/README.md

-# Astroport xITO Token
+# Astroport ITO Token

-This is the Astroport xITO token implementation.
+This is the Astroport ITO token implementation.

 ---